 - Since the invention of antibiotics, pleurisy has become rarer.

-- Pleurisy generally lasts from a few days to 2 weeks
+- Pleurisy generally lasts from a few days to 2 weeks and often resolves itself.

-- There are many potential causes of pleurisy, including pancreatitis, lung cancer, and chest wounds
+- There are many potential causes of pleurisy, including pancreatitis, lung cancer, and chest wounds.

-- The main symptom of pleurisy is a stabbing pain in the chest
+- The main symptom of pleurisy is a stabbing pain in the chest.

 What is pleurisy?

 The pleural space is located between the lungs and inner chest wall.
 It sits between two lubricated surfaces, called pleura.

 The inner pleura lines the lungs and the outer lines the chest wall.
 Normally, there should be nothing in the pleural space.